ddddddO/gtree/README.md

 ## Description
 ```
 ├── CLI and Package(1).
-│   ├── Given a markdown file or format, the result of the tree command is printed.
+│   ├── Given a markdown file or format, the result of linux tree command is printed.
 │   ├── `gtree` does not temporarily create directories or files.
 │   └── Create markdown file by referring to the file in the `testdata/` directory.
 │       ├── Hierarchy is represented by indentation.